gitworkflows/devpod/memory-bank/components/devpod-db.md

 ## Common Usage Patterns

-The Gitpod DB component is typically used to:
+The Devpod DB component is typically used to:
 1. Define database entities and their relationships
 2. Implement repository interfaces for data access
 3. Manage database migrations for schema changes